 As you can see on the chart the position of the ATC 4 points do not exactly match the chart radar fixes.

 This is not mandatory but helps aircraft to stay on the published track by leading their turn.
 It seriously complicates the edition of the ATC file but provide smoother approaches for both humans and AI alike.

 The next setting can be set to either -1 or 1 and correspond to the direction of the turn for the holding at the IAF (HOLD point). -1 is LEFT and 1 is RIGHT.
-As seen on the chart the holding turns are LEFT and therefore the setting reads -1
+As seen on the chart the holding turns are LEFT and therefore the setting reads -1 for the 3 points approach system (Long final) and the direction of the hold turns at the Holding point.
+When using the 3 points approach system, the BASE point is not used.
+This system was created when the appraach can be made simpler with only 3 points.

-The last three lines are respectively the coordinates of the ENTRY and HOLDING point for the 3 points approach system (Long final) and the direction of the hold turns at the Holding point.
+The last three lines are respectively the coordinates of the ENTRY and HOLDING point